SAP-samples/btp-terraform-mooc-terra1/units/unit_4_3/README.md

 ## Goal 🎯

-The goal of this unit is to make the code better maintanable and re-usable by moving some of our code into modules.
+The goal of this unit is to make the code better maintainable and re-usable by moving some of our code into modules.

 ## Refactoring with modules 🛠️